licenseseat/licenseseat-swift/Sources/LicenseSeatSDK/Documentation.docc/Documentation.md

-# ``LicenseSeatSDK``
+# ``LicenseSeat``

 A comprehensive Swift SDK for managing software licenses with the LicenseSeat licensing system.

 ## Overview

-LicenseSeatSDK provides a complete solution for integrating license management into your macOS and iOS applications.
+LicenseSeat provides a complete solution for integrating license management into your macOS and iOS applications.
 With support for online validation, offline verification, automatic re-validation, and entitlement checking, it offers everything you need for robust license management.

 ### Key Features